luca28pet/AdvancedKits/README.md

   # Time is in seconds
   effects:
   - "speed:120:2"

+  # Add a cost for the kit.
+Compatible with EconomyAPI, PocketMoney and MassiveEconomy
+  # Put 0 if you want the kit to be free
+  money: 50

   # If you do not use pureperms, use 'worlds' to specify in which worlds you want this kit to be used
   worlds: